EJGibson/IdeaFactory/guides_to_startups.md

 **Good recommended steps on the way to a MVP**

+*All of the below directly quoted from SRG (19-21)

 * Create a use case and a user persona for your product.
 Validate it with actual users.

 * Write one paragraph describing the entire offering that you are trying to create, or have created.
 Write at least fifteen different key “Features” that your offering needs to have at launch.